-- (a) Any actual and potential effects on the environment for allowing the activity; and - (ab) any measure proposed or agreed to by the applicant for the purpose of ensuring positive effects on the environment that will or may result from allowing the activity; and - (b) Any relevant provisions of - - (i) A national environmental standard - (ii) Other regulations - (iii) A national policy statement. - (iv) A New Zealand Coastal Policy Statement - (v) A regional policy statement or proposed regional policy statement. - (vi) A plan or proposed plan; and - (c) Any other matter the consent authority considers relevant and reasonable necessary to determine the application.'
+(a) Any actual and potential effects on the environment for allowing the activity; and

+(ab) any measure proposed or agreed to by the applicant for the purpose of ensuring positive effects on the environment that will or may result from allowing the activity; and

+- (b) Any relevant provisions of -

+- (i) A national environmental standard

+- (ii) Other regulations

+- (iii) A national policy statement.

+- (iv) A New Zealand Coastal Policy Statement

+- (v) A regional policy statement or proposed regional policy statement.

+- (vi) A plan or proposed plan; and

+- (c) Any other matter the consent authority considers relevant and reasonable necessary to determine the application.'

 - 5.3.
 Actual and potential effects arising from a development as described in 104(1)(a) can be both positive and adverse (as described in section 3 of The Act).
 The proposal is considered to have actual and potential effects that are acceptable.
-The proposal is to subdivide the site to create an independent title around the existing dwelling for the Applicants to continue to reside in during their retirement.
-The balance lot will encapsulate an adjoining lot which is utilized as part of the larger farming unit, ultimately not increasing the number of titles.
+The proposal is to subdivide the site to create an independent title around the existing dwelling, whilst maintaining a large balance lot which can contain the existing farming activities.
 The result of the subdivision is not considered to impact the existing productive use of the site.
-The proposal is considered to result in a superior outcome in terms of productive use of the site. - 5.4.
+The proposal is considered to result in a superior outcome given the built development is existing and the existing productive use of the site can remain. - 5.4.
 Section 104(1)(ab) requires that the consent authority consider 'any measure proposed or agreed to by the applicant for the purposes of ensuring positive effects on the environment to offset or compensate for any adverse effects on the environment that will or may result from allowing the activity'.
 It is considered the proposal is not of a scale or nature that would require specific offsetting or environmental compensation measures to ensure positive effects on the environment.
 It is considered that all effects can be managed within the proposed lot boundaries.
 As noted above, the proposed development itself will generate positive effects that are consistent with the intent of the Rural Production zone. - 5.5.
 Section 104(1)(b) requires the consent authority to consider the relevant provisions of the above listed documents.
 An assessment of the relevant statutory documents that corresponds with the scale and significance of the effects that the activity may have on the environment has been provided in section 6. - 5.6.
 Section 104(1)(c) states that consideration must be given to 'any other matters that the consent authority considers relevant and reasonable, necessary to determine the application'.
 There are no other matters relevant to this application.